ritikkumar8434/php-dev/README.md

 ---

 ## 🔧 Step 5: Jenkins Pipeline Configuration
-### 🔐 Add Jenkins Credentials
+### 🔐 Add Jenkins Credentials:
 (a) DockerHub credentials
-   Go to Manage Jenkins → Credentials → Global → Add Credentials Choose Username with password
+  1. Go to Manage Jenkins → Credentials → Global → Add Credentials
+  2. Choose Username with password
-   ID → dockerhub-creds
+  3. ID → dockerhub-creds
-   Enter your DockerHub username and password.
+  4. Enter your DockerHub username and password.
 (b) SSH Key for EC2
-   If you already have a .pem key from AWS → upload it to Jenkins:
+  1. If you already have a .pem key from AWS → upload it to Jenkins:
-      Type: SSH Username with private key
+      1. Type: SSH Username with private key
-      ID: ec2-ssh-key
+      2. ID: ec2-ssh-key
-      Username: ubuntu
+      3. Username: ubuntu
-      Private Key: paste contents of your .pem file.
+      4. Private Key: paste contents of your .pem file.

 ### In Jenkins Dashboard:
 1. Click **New Item** → **Pipeline**